Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Immune checkpoint inhibitors

-Immune-mediated colitis is a potential side effect of immune checkpoint inhibitors (ICIs).
-CTLA-4 inhibitors typically cause diarrhea and colitis more frequently than do PD-1 and PD-L1 inhibitors, with the highest rates of colitis seen in patients receiving a combination of ICIs.[
+Immune-mediated colitis is a potential side effect of ICIs.
+CTLA-4 inhibitors typically cause diarrhea and colitis more frequently than PD-1 and PD-L1 inhibitors, with the highest rates of colitis seen in patients receiving a combination of ICIs.[

 Phosphatidylinositol 3-kinase (PI3K) inhibitors